ApiLogicServer/Docs/docs/index.md

 Many thanks to:

 - [Thomas Pollet](https://www.linkedin.com/in/pollet/), for SAFRS, SAFRS-react-admin, and invaluable design partnership
+- Tyler Band, for major contributions on security, testing, features and much more
 - Nitheish Munusamy, for contributions to Safrs React Admin
 - [Marelab](https://marmelab.com/en/), for [react-admin](https://marmelab.com/react-admin/)
 - Armin Ronacher, for Flask